-Rasul Rajeem, '84, LL.
+Rasul Raheem, '84, LL.
 M. '03, hosted the National Bar Association Commercial Law Section Executive Committee's Fall Planning Retreat on Sept.
 28-29 in Detroit.
 He is senior vice president and assistant general counsel for Bank of America, and president of the D. Augustus Straker Bar Foundation.
-Rajeem serves on the National Bar Association president's Corporate Advisory Board, and is serving his second year on the Commercial Law Section's Executive Committee.
+Raheem serves on the National Bar Association president's Corporate Advisory Board, and is serving his second year on the Commercial Law Section's Executive Committee.
 He is a hearing panelist for the State of Michigan Attorney Discipline Board, as well.

 September 30, 2014

 Patricia Nemeth, '84, reported that her firm, Nemeth Law PC, was recognized as a tier-one law firm by U.S. News & World Report and Best Lawyers in its 2015 list of "Best Law Firms" in the category of employment law - management.
 The metropolitan rankings encompass 182 major U.S. markets in eight states.